One day I will finish this game. One day.

 I have also changed the way that ammo and health pick-ups work.
 Instead of being dotted around the level in random places, they are now dropped by zombies entirely at random.
 Ammo appears more often than Health and so far it is working really nicely, cannot see any need to tweak it.
 The rationale behind this is that I want players to have more ammo and be encouraged to take on the zombies, it was a bit too easy to just evade them and finish the levels in the previous version.

 Another decision which kind of feeds into this is that I have ditched the melee weapons, you have a pistol by default which has infinite ammo, but needs reloading.
 The pistol is relatively weak and won’t do too much good against a load of zombies but is more than enough to pick off a few.
 Really you need the bigger weapons to make any significant headway.
 Again, this is a change that has increased the ‘fun factor’ of the game quite considerably.

-Today however, I am only slightly crap at C++.
-This means that I have managed to add (thanks to a very good tutorial which can be found here) a dynamic split screen feature.
-You can see it in action below!
+Today, however, I am only slightly crap at C++.
+This means that I have managed to add (thanks to a very good tutorial which can be found here) a dynamic split-screen feature.

-Looking forward now the most important thing is to put together one actual level and make sure that all the elements that are fun in my crappy little test arena also work well in a proper level.
-This will also give me a chance to test the all new ‘Blackout’ mechanic which will finally make the games title actually relevant.
+Looking forward now the most important thing is to put together one actual level and make sure that all the elements that are fun in my crappy little test arena also work well on a proper level.
+This will also give me a chance to test the all-new ‘Blackout’ mechanic which will finally make the title of the game actually relevant.
 More on that one next time when I can actually show it off.

 In the meantime please enjoy this incredibly rubbish video of me just testing a few bits of a build from a little while ago.
 It might not look like it yet, but the game is massively, massively improving from what it currently is on Steam.
-Not sure on timelines yet but things are progressing quicker than I anticipated so I am hoping to get this done before the Autumn game tsunami (and my wedding).
+Not sure on timelines yet but things are progressing quicker than I anticipated so I am hoping to get this done before the Autumn game tsunami.